Silberengel/next.orly.dev/docs/NIP-XX-distributed-directory-consensus.md

 ```

 **Tags:**
-- `d`: Unique identifier for this group attestation
+- `d`: Unique identifier for this group act
 - `group_tag`: The tag name and value being attested
-- `attestor`: Public key of the relay making the attestation
+- `actor`: Public key of the relay making the act
-- `confidence`: Confidence level (0-100) in this attestation
+- `confidence`: Confidence level (0-100) in this act

 ### Hierarchical Deterministic Key Derivation